Why We Love Montana Sapphires and Yogo Sapphires

 Due to high iron content, achieving the proper reducing conditions is tricky.
 When the atmosphere is too reducing, mineral inclusions may form in these sapphires.
 This iron content also inhibits lattice diffusion, so this treatment is uncommon for Montana sapphires.

-A few rare specimens of Montana sapphire have fine silk inclusions that impart asterism.
+A few rare specimens of Montana sapphire have fine silk inclusions that impart asterism, the "star stone" effect.
 However, star sapphire cabochons are uncommon, in part because sapphire is so desirable in faceted form.
 As a result, some sapphires which could display asterism are instead faceted.